Paving work on State Route 260 to resume April 17

 SR 260 improvement project begins near Camp Verde

 Nine miles will become four-lane divided highway west of I-17

 To enhance safety and improve traffic flow in a growing area of the Verde Valley, the Arizona Department of Transportation started upgrading nine miles of State Route 260 to four-lane divided highway between Camp Verde and Cottonwood west of Interstate 17.

-The project will include the construction of seven full-access roundabout intersections at Thousand Trails Road, Coury Drive, Cherry Creek Road, Horseshoe Bend Drive, Wilshire Road and two new locations to accommodate future traffic demands and provide a safe corridor for future commercial and residential development in the area.
+The $62 million project, which began in early March, will create seven roundabout intersections at Thousand Trails Road, Coury Drive, Cherry Creek Road, Horseshoe Bend Drive, Wilshire Road and two locations that will accommodate future development.